 - Professional Image.
 A company conveys a professional image to your potential business partners, employees, and investors and creates a stable and strong base for future investment and growth.

 - Perpetual Existence.
 Since a company is considered a separate legal entity from its owner, it will continue on perpetually, even if the owner passes away thus ensuring continuity of the business.

-There are many other benefits of using a limited liability company as your startup structure.
-To learn more, please refer to this page about incorporation choices in Singapore.
+There are many other benefits to setting up a limited liability company as your startup structure.
+To find out more about other incorporation options, see the incorporation choices in Singapore guide.